 The way dApps are integrated into the wallet.
 For example, if the crypto wallet is a mobile app, dApps may be opened in a WebView as regular web pages.
 As a result, they bring all web-related risks: injection, hijacking, and leaks.

 To mitigate these threat vectors, we recommend using a strong transport encryption between crypto wallets and dApps (TLS 1.3 or specific protocols, like Beacon for Tezos ecosystem), doing a proper session management and mutual authentication, and watching the integration point.

-8. User is a single point of failure
+8. How to prevent the user from being a single point of failure #

 Non-custodial crypto wallets are secure as long as the user keeps it secure.
-So, along with in-app security efforts, educating users about their responsibility is a mission of every crypto wallet dev team.
+So, along with in-app security efforts, educating users about their responsibilities is a mission of every crypto wallet dev team.

 Educate the users because often the attackers do not need any technical skills to obtain someone’s sensitive information through “shoulder surfing”, i. e. observing their computer or mobile device screen and keyboard.

 Supply chain attacks pose a significant risk to crypto wallets.
-Supply chain risks are growing together with a growing amount of external dependencies used in the app.
+Supply chain risks are growing together with an encreasing amount of external dependencies used in the app.